Terms and conditions

 - Contain announcements from labour or political organizations;

 - Are unintelligible or irrelevant;

 - Do not, in our opinion, add to the normal flow of the discussion.

 In short, please be respectful and make sure that your comments are relevant to where they are posted.
-The views of users commenting on our social media accounts do not necessarily represent the views of National Energy Board or the Government of Canada.
+The views of users commenting on our social media accounts do not necessarily represent the views of Canada Energy Regulator or the Government of Canada.

 - Date modified: